remp2020/remp/Mailer/README.md

     "priority": 100, // Integer, required; Priority of newsletter during sending.
 Higher number is prioritized in queue.
-    "code": 22, // String, required; URL-friendly slug identifying mail type "title": "Foo Bar", // String, required: Title of mail type "description": "Newsletter sent to our premium subscribers", // String, optional "sorting": 100, // Integer, optional; Indicator of how the mail types should be sorted in API and web.
+    "code": 22, // String, required; URL-friendly slug identifying mail type "title": "Foo Bar", // String, required: Title of mail type "description": "Newsletter sent to our premium subscribers", // String, required: Description of list visible in Mailer admin
+    "sorting": 100, // Integer, optional; Indicator of how the mail types should be sorted in API and web.
 Sorting is in ascending order.
+    "locked": false, // Boolean, optional; Flag indicating whether users should be able to subscribe/unsubscribe from the list (e.g. you want your system emails locked and subscribed for everyone)
     "auto_subscribe": false, // Boolean, optional; Flag indicating whether users should be subscribed to this list automatically
     "is_public": false, // Boolean, optional; Flag whether the list should be available in Mailer admin for selection.
 Defaults to true.
     "public_listing": false, // Boolean, optional; Flag whether the user should see the newsletter.
 Defaults to false.